TheUbMunster/stg-blog/memory-allocator.md

 [PE](https://en.wikipedia.org/wiki/Portable_Executable).
 (Although windows indirectly supports executing ELF files via WSL).
 Maybe you could write a native ELF executor for windows, or maybe a native PE executor for linux!
 Maybe look into [fat binaries](https://en.wikipedia.org/wiki/Fat_binary)?

+[^11]: This is usually implicitly done, i.e., the register that holds the address of "the top of the stack" is usually pre-emptively updated whenever a local variable is created on the stack.
+The critical difference, is that we'd be increasing the size of the stack by a dynamic value rather than a compile time constant.

+[^12]: The "adopting" concept doesn't seem great, because the natural behavior of the stack makes it so that the lifetime of an object is the same as the lifetime of the function that created that object, and sometimes we want it to last longer.
+Although "adopting" it accomplishes this, it isn't a naturally arising behavior.